brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 # Downsampling (Decimation) Low-Pass Filter

 It's the opposite of above.
-All of the ASL processing happens at 8kHz but the USB sound hardware is configured for 48kHz.
-So we need to decimate down the input audio.
+All of the ASL processing happens at 8kHz but the USB sound hardware runs at 48kHz.
+So we need to decimate down the captured audio.

 This process appears to use exactly the same LPF design as the upsampling filter.
 This filter is applied to the 48kHz input audio.